kixxauth/kixx-assert/README.md

 actual | any | The test subject reason | String | String used as the first part of the AssertionError message

+Passes if actual does *not* match the pattern String or RegExp.

 ### assertions.isUndefined
 __`KixxAssert.assertions.isUndefined(subject, reason)`__